How To Secure Sponsors for Your Virtual Event

 - Better audience engagement

-Once you’ve determined which of these goals is most important to your partner, put some options on the table in an official sponsorship proposal, which should also contain information on your audience demographics.
+Once you’ve determined which of these goals is most important to your partner, put some options in an official sponsorship proposal, which should also contain information on your audience demographics.

 Need some inspiration?
 You could ask your sponsor to: